-A million crimes committed by my country, and my religion; a million crimes unpunished by my god.
+A million crimes enabled by my country and my religion; a million crimes unpunished by my god.

 –???????

-Leonard Cohen was born in a Jewish family, and therefore must have been familiar with Judaeo-Christian traditions, and scriptures.
-His songs delve into religion, politics, isolation, sexuality, and romantic relationships.
-He composed the song “You Want it Darker” in 2016, not long before his death.
-It is one of those poems where the author hints, insinuates, and makes statements using symbolic language, in a way that only the writer knows exactly what he is trying to communicate.
-The rest of us can only interpret it
+Leonard Cohen was born into a Jewish family, which likely made him well-acquainted with Judeo-Christian traditions and scriptures.
+His songs explore themes such as religion, politics, isolation, sexuality, and love.
+He wrote the song “You Want It Darker” in 2016, shortly before his death.
+This piece is an example of poetry in which the author suggests and implies meanings through symbolic language, leaving the precise message known only to him.
+The rest of us can only try to interpret it.

 If you are the dealer, I'm out of the game.